slds-lmu/dl4nlp/content/chapters/01_basics/01-02-regression.md

 ---
-title: "Chapter 1.2: Supervised Regression"
+title: "Chapter 1.2: Supervised Regression (I2ML)"
 weight: 1002
 ---
 This chapter treats the supervised regression task in more detail.
 We will see different loss functions for regression, how a linear regression model can be used from a Machine Learning perspective, and how to extend it with polynomials for greater flexibility.